 Here at NMRA, we answer a lot of calls and inquiries about alcohol service.
 Maybe you’ve even taken one of our Servers Permit classes.
-Based on the most frequently asked question of our association, we have put together vital items to keep in your toolbox when it comes to serving alcohol.
+Based on the most frequently asked questions of our association, we have put together vital items to keep in your toolbox when it comes to serving alcohol.

 NOTE: Our answers are based on the regulations for the State of New Mexico.
 If you are serving in another state, consult your local restaurant association or applicable board.
 We have provided a copy of the Alcoholic Beverage Control Regulations at the end of this post as a service to the industry.
 It is not a substitute for legal advice.
 Please seek the assistance of a licensed professional in any legal situation.

 1. What hours can I sell and serve alcohol?